Darren Mougey: Denver Broncos

 In 2012, Mougey joined the Denver Broncos as a scouting intern.
 In 2013, he was hired by the Broncos as a personnel and scouting assistant.

 In 2015, Mougey was promoted to area scout.
 In 2020, he was promoted to assistant director of college scouting.

 In 2021, Mougey was retained and promoted to director of player personnel under general manager George Paton.

 On February 3, 2022, Mougey was promoted to assistant general manager.

 New York Jets

 On January 25, 2025, Mougey was named the general manager of the New York Jets.

-Personal Life
+Personal life

 Mougey married Hannah Whitfield in 2017.
-They have two children, son Emmett and daughter Marlo.
+They have two children together.